Coding-Expert/Flutter-HayvestApp/README.md

-# Flutter Classified App Demo
+# Food Delivery App

-A sample app to showcase classified app using flutter.
+This project is app to send food products between seller and buyer

 # app screen